 Optimising weekends away: 3 days in Jordon for £250pp

 This is your Jordan travel taster menu: a long weekend that contains a little bit of everything.
-And it cost us a grand total of £250 per person.
+And it cost us a grand total of £250 per person including return flights from the UK.
 From snorkelling with sunken treasures to ancient wonders and breathtaking deserts, the country is compact and welcoming enough to try it all.
 Here’s our guide on how to sample everything the Switzerland of the Middle East has to offer on the cheap.

 Jordan Price Guide